-A Novice-Player Guide to Pachinko
+What is Pachinko?
+A Guide to Pachinko Machines

 You may not have heard of Pachinko, but it’s a game that’s hugely popular in Japan and is starting to gain popularity among online sites in the UK.
 It combines all the best elements of slot machines, arcade games, and pinball.
 You play the game on loud and colourful machines in dedicated Pachinko parlours.